Fun for all ages; travel bloggers pick their worldwide favourite theme parks for family entertainment

-Part of the Universal Orlando group of theme parks (Including Universal Studios Orland and Universal’s Volcano Bay water park), it’s easy to see how Islands of Adventure can sometimes get overlooked in Orlando – especially when it stands against Walt Disney World!
+Part of the Universal Orlando Resort group of theme parks (Including Universal Studios Orlando and Universal’s Volcano Bay water park), it’s easy to see how Islands of Adventure can sometimes get overlooked in Orlando – especially when it stands against Walt Disney World!

 My initial perception was that our young children would probably not enjoy it; there were far too many “big thrill” rides and not enough to keep our Disney-character-obsessed youngsters happy.
 I couldn’t have been more wrong!

 We have visited Orlando three times now with kids of different ages (and heights), and on every occasion, we have certainly left feeling Islands of Adventure at Universal was the “winner” for our family.

-Not only does it feel that little bit less crowded, that little bit less “how does everyone keep this insane smile on their face all day” there’s a real air of excitement but also a more relaxed vibe than many other local parks.
+Not only does it feel that little bit less crowded, that little bit less “how does everyone keep this insane smile on their face all day?” there’s a real air of excitement and a more relaxed vibe than many other local parks.

 As they’ve grown, interests have diverged and taking on the bigger coasters, and, of course, the rides and magic of the Wizarding World of Harry Potter have become the key focus of a trip to Universal Florida.

 Plenty of rides involve getting wet and opportunities to cool off to help you cope with the Florida heat for much of the year.
 We strategically stay at the attached Universal Resorts to make the most of free shuttles and the early starts to beat the day’s biggest crowds.

 If you’ve only got one day to see all of Universal Orlando, though, we’d strongly suggest getting a Universal Express Unlimited Pass with Park-to-Park tickets.

 After you’re done for the day, make some time to stop in Universal CityWalk, which connects the two Universal Orlando theme parks and has excellent family dining options.